Communication skills are more important than ever, but what if your grammar doesn't quite make the grade?

 Florence King once wrote, "'Very' is the most useless word in the English language and can always come out.
 More than useless, it is treacherous because it invariably weakens what it is intended to strengthen."

-You’ll be amazed at the difference removing it makes in your writing.
+You'd be amazed at the difference removing the word "very" makes in your writing.
+Here are a few examples:

 Before you send anything important, read through it out loud quickly.
 It may seem a little strange, but reading your writing out loud is one of the most effective ways to catch typos, grammar errors, and awkward phrasing.